Somdebsaha49-creator/attendance-manager/README.md

 Features:-

-1.Store student attendance using dictionaries.
+1. Store student attendance using dictionaries.

-2.Calculate percentage attendance for each student.
+2. Calculate percentage attendance for each student.

-3.Compute average class attendance.
+3. Compute average class attendance.

-4.Generate bar graphs to visualize attendance percentages.
+4. Generate bar graphs to visualize attendance percentages.

 Technologies Used:-

-1.Python 🐍
+1. Python 🐍

-2.Matplotlib 📈
+2. Matplotlib 📈

 ## How to Run